may/calmwater1/README.txt

 use 't action_context' to list tasks in a given action context, like 't computer' or 't job' shortcuts available: lc and lj

+in general hitting ENTER on a prompt will do nothing and allow you to exit out of that prompt, such as when selecting tasks

+in general, the undo command is available for some actions such as completion, deletion and other serious actions

 # ADVANCED
 w what you are waiting on